2019 Melbourne 400: Qualifying

 Four 10-minute qualifying sessions were held to decide the grid for each race.
 Qualifying for Races 3 and 4 was held on Thursday afternoon with McLaughlin claiming pole position for both races.
 McLaughlin's time of 1:53.8280s in qualifying for Race 3 was a new Supercars lap record, beating teammate Fabian Coulthard's previous lap record by 0.6s.
 Mostert was left just 22nd in the first session after infringing track limits on his first flying lap.
 He recovered in qualifying for Race 4 to be second, 0.128s slower than McLaughlin's best time of 1:54.2643s.
-Jamie Whincup qualified 3rd, ahead of the Ford Mustangs of Cameron Waters, Coulthard and Will Davison.
+Jamie Whincup qualified 3rd, ahead of the Ford Mustangs of Cam Waters, Coulthard and Will Davison.

 Qualifying for Races 5 and 6 was held early Friday afternoon.
 McLaughlin claimed his 50th career pole position for Race 5 with a time of 1:53.9990s, 0.5s clear of Waters.
 Shane van Gisbergen was left 12th after making a mistake at the penultimate corner on his second flying lap.
 Qualifying for Race 6 saw Mostert pip McLaughlin by 0.08s with a time of 1:54.2783s to claim his first pole position since the 2017 Vodafone Gold Coast 600.
 Whincup qualified 3rd ahead of Waters and van Gisbergen.